SpatioTemporal/cloudcast/README.md

     satellite constellation in geostationary orbit centered at zero degrees longitude and arrive in 15-min intervals.
     The resolution is 3712 × 3712 pixels for the full-disk of the Earth, which implies that every pixel corresponds to a space of dimensions 3 × 3 km."
-    [Mike's Take: This sounds like they are using the full- and partial-disk data directly.]
+    [Mike's Take: This sounds like they are using the full- and partial-disk data directly.
+That is, no interpolation or subsetting.]

-    "we sample one visible channel, two infrared channels, and one water vapor channel for each observation to enable multilayer cloud detection."

     "As a final postprocessing step, we interpolate missing observations that can arise due to numerous reasons such as scheduled outages or sun outages.
 More specifically, we interpolate the missing observations from